FabLabUTFSM/CareRobots/Readme.md

 CareRobots is an OpenSoruce project developed by [Fab Lab UTFSM](http://fablab.usm.cl/), [LightHouse-DIG](https://lighthouse-dig.com/), [Center for Engineering Education and Outreach](https://ceeo.tufts.edu/) and [Marionas fab lab].

-We aim tu build low cost telepresence robots, that can be build in any Fab Lab/Makerspace around the world, this robots are intented to protect healthcare service personnel from the COVID-19 spread from infected patients.
+We aim to build low cost telepresence robots, that can be build in any Fab Lab/Makerspace around the world, this robot are intented to protect healthcare service personnel from the COVID-19 spread from infected patients.

 ## Structure